arnidan/nsfw-api/README.md

 ### Docker

 There is docker image bundled with model v3 from https://github.com/gantman/nsfw_model.
+Image is available for `linux/amd64` and `linux/arm64` platforms.

 ```
 docker run -p 3000:3000 ghcr.io/arnidan/nsfw-api:latest